holokit/holokit-1-sdk/README.md

 # HoloKitSDK v1.5 (Beta Branch)

-HoloKitSDK is to build AR/MR apps for HoloKit.
-Currently, we provide the SDK as Unity package.
+HoloKitSDK is the Unity plugins to build AR/MR apps for HoloKit.

+## Features

 ## Index